JJU115/JPlay-NesEmulator/README.md

 unused bytes should be 0.

 ## Dependencies
-JPlay requires SDL2.0 to run
+JPlay uses SDL2.0 but if you just want the release then no extra files other than the provided .dlls are required to run.

 ## Usage